kelvinjulian/kelvinjulian/README.md

 ## Hi there 👋

 # 💫 About Me:
-I am currently a student at an Indonesian educational university
+I am currently a student at Indonesia University of Education

 ## 🌐 Socials: